SegaraRai/fraci/README.md

 /**
  * Update (move)
- * Move article 3 to the position after article 4.
+ * Move article 3 to the position after article 4
  */
 async function move() {
   const indices = await afi.indicesForAfter({ id: 4 }, { userId: 1 });
-  //                                          ^ Here, one or more properties must be specified that uniquely identify the row.
+  //                                          ^ Cursor  ^ Group
-  //                                                     ^ Here, it's required to specify all columns specified in the `group` property above. if (!indices) {
+  if (!indices) {
     throw new Error("Article 4 does not exist or does not belong to user 1.");
   }